andox/heat-pump-pilot/README.md

 - If idle: `virtual = outdoor + warm_bias`, where warm_bias depends on price and
   (optionally) indoor overshoot.
 Warm bias is capped by `virtual_heat_offset`.
 - A hard cap of 25C prevents pushing the pump into summer/no-heat mode.
+When **continuous control** is enabled, the controller smooths the virtual outdoor temperature based on the planned duty ratio over a short window.
+A ratio of 0 maps to `outdoor + virtual_heat_offset`, while 1 maps to `outdoor - virtual_heat_offset`, with price/overshoot warm-bias blended in.
 When overshoot warm bias is enabled, the MPC comfort penalty becomes asymmetric: above-target errors are penalized more strongly once indoor temperature exceeds the comfort tolerance.
 The warm-bias back-off ramps from a minimum of